folkforms/redux-global-state-hooks/README.md

 ```
 import { configureStore } from '@reduxjs/toolkit';
-import { createGlobalStateReducer } from '@folkforms/redux-global-state-hooks';
+import { createReducer } from '@folkforms/redux-global-state-hooks';

 export default configureStore({
   reducer: {
-    // Arguments are the namespace and initial value
+    // Arguments are the namespace and the initial value
-    counter: createGlobalStateReducer('counter', 1),
+    counter: createReducer('counter', 1),
   }
 });
 ```